dineshsiddeshwar/AWS-Solutions/Cost Optimization/Resource Scheduler/resource_scheduler.md

 #### Purpose

 The purpose of this document is to provide a detailed overview of Resource Scheduler Solutions.
-This documentation serves as a reference for developers, system administrators, and stakeholders involved in Solventum, ensuring a clear understanding of the system architecture, processes, and responsibilities.
+This documentation serves as a reference for developers, system administrators, and stakeholders involved in Cloud teams, ensuring a clear understanding of the system architecture, processes, and responsibilities.

 #### Overview

-The Resource Scheduler solution is for Solventum business user for scheduling their resources like EC2, RDS, RDS-Cluster, and ASG to save costs.
+The Resource Scheduler solution is for Cloud teams business user for scheduling their resources like EC2, RDS, RDS-Cluster, and ASG to save costs.

 #### Objective